top of page

 ➤ Graduate School from Korea National Sport University, Personal Development Health and Physical Education

-✿ Woo Suk University Taekwondo Demonstration Team Coach
+✿ Woo Suk University Taekwondo Demonstration, Team Leader

-✿ 2016 & 2017 New York Times Square Taekwondo Festival Demonstration Team Coach
+✿ 2015-2017 New York Times Square Taekwondo Festival Demonstration, Team Coach

 MANAGER